MJCTT Publication Ethics & Integrity

-At the Mogito Open Access Journal of Clinical Trials & Therapeutics (MJCTT), we uphold the highest standards of integrity, transparency, and accountability in scholarly publishing.
-This Publication Ethics Statement outlines the responsibilities and ethical expectations of authors, editors, reviewers, and the publisher in ensuring the credibility and scientific value of all articles published in MJCTT.
+At the Mogito Open Access Journal of Clinical Trials & Therapeutics (MJCTT), we are dedicated to upholding the highest standards of publication ethics, research integrity, and editorial transparency.
+This policy outlines the ethical responsibilities of authors, editors, reviewers, and the publisher, ensuring that all published content is trustworthy, original, and scientifically sound.

 1. Responsibilities of Authors